amtoine/nu_plugin_explore/README.md

 - [ ] show true tables as such
 - [ ] get the config from `$env.config` => can parse configuration from CLI
 - [ ] add check for the config to make sure it's valid
+- [ ] support for editing cells in INSERT mode

 ## internal
 - [x] add tests...